 - If it is the first optical drive, set it as a master device. - If it is an additional drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
 Refer to the documentation that comes with your drive for master/slave jumper information. - 6.
+For an 5.25-inch optical drive, install a retainer bracket on the side of the drive.

-For a 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 7.
-Install the drive into the bay.
-Align the screw holes and install the two screws to secure the drive.
+- 7. For a 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 8.
+Install the drive into the bay until it snaps into position.